 In short - I might not have known!
-As I briefly mentioned I did not have a great awareness of myself (and this is not uncommon for those on the spectrum).
+As I briefly mentioned I did not have a great awareness of myself and my needs.
 This includes, for me at least, spatial awareness and awareness of when I am uncomfortable.
 This may include being too hot or too cold.
 Other times I am aware there is something out of kilt and may know what it is, but find it really hard to put the correct words to what I am feeling or to what I would like to do.

-I, along with many others on the spectrum, internalise our thoughts and feelings.
+I internalise thoughts and feelings.
 This will link the the question below.
 We may not be as good at outwardly showing things and very good at bottling things up.
 This in part links to the self-awareness issue.
 I sometimes thought it was obvious how I was feeling to others.
 But it isn't always.
 I have learnt to describe in very simple terms when I feel changes, but it has also needed others to listen when I speak and help me discuss the next steps to take.

 Why didn't you tell me that (piece of information of your choice) - why were you withholding information from me?

-Again, like I said in the above question - I often didn't realise I was doing this.
+Again, like I said in the above question - I often didn't realise I was doing this and this would have been a perception rather than a reality.
 I have found I think everyone can read my mind better than I think they can, hence why I feel like an alien when I have been told 'I don't get you' or 'you're boring' in the past.
 It leaves me in a position where I am not quite sure what to do - I mean, I can't just magic myself so that I am not me.
 It feels a bit like asking a fish to climb a tree inland... uh, no that won' be happening any time soon.
 I often felt confused that I was not readable and as if I was doing something wrong.
 I didn't know how to correct myself.
 As I have grown older, I have realised that those comments were unhelpful in the first degree, however unintentional they were, as I have remembered them and challenged my identity with them.

 Another reason sometimes I do not say things, and I have only realised this very recently, is that I am finding it very hard to sequence the list of information and express it verbally, or I do not know which words to use for a situation that feels very complex and daunting to express.
 Sequences of what I am going to do today, for example, is one daunting huge blob that however I try and cut it up, it still makes no sense.
 Sometimes I really want to tell people things, but I have ruminated and repeated the situation so often in my head that I then question the words and order and get jumbled.
 I do find very long sequences difficult, especially when they are 'out of routine' or 'outside of doing things automatically'.
 I feel like there is a sieve and grains of sand are falling through the sieve; as soon as I have grasped one thing, another thing falls through.
 I'll get up to do something and have completely forgotten what I am doing or not have the capacity to go answer the phone and take my plate downstairs at the same time - I'd need two separate trips.
 It can be a bit like this too with communicating - I am so focused on one aspect that another goes out the pan.
 Sometimes the sensory environment, like noise or smells, might also disrupt a routine.

 I apologise to anyone who has thought I have withheld information from or lied to in this manner.
-I wish I could show you these thought processes so I do not feel so alien and that it can make sense to all parties.
+I wish I could show you these thought processes so that it can make sense to all parties.
 I have always had the image of a bridge connecting groups of people together with effort on both sides to help all.
-I may need some tools to help with my effort, but I promise I am trying.